-Moroccan Cauliflower Salad
+Moroccan Cauliflower Recipe

 One of the most interesting vegetables in the world is the humble cauliflower.
 It turns out that the cauliflower is the direct result of selective breeding by farmers in the Middle East, especially around Cyprus.
 Cauliflower is from the species Brassica oleracea originating from the wild cabbage.
-Surprisingly, the wild cabbage was selectively bred, resulting in kale, cabbage, kohlrabi, broccoli, and cauliflower.
-As the name suggests, cauliflower is the actual, immature, bloom (curd) of the plant.
-It is from a compound in Latin for “cabbage” and “flower”.
-While the earliest references can be found in the works of the Roman Pliny the Elder, the cauliflower is also mentioned in the work of Arab botanists in the 12th and 13th centuries.
+Surprisingly, the wild cabbage was selectively bred resulting in kale, cabbage, kohlrabi, broccoli, and cauliflower.

 Benefits of other varieties of cauliflower:

-• Orange which contains the most beta carotene
+• Orange which contains the most beta-carotene

 • Green, which has the most chlorophyll is an antioxidant and is also supposed to help treat skin conditions, reduce body odor, improve blood health, and promote weight loss.